mariam-2324/Periodic_Table.Assignment2/README.md

-# The Periodic Table of Elements 🌈🔬✨
+# Professional Frontend Project: The Periodic Table of Elements 🌈🔬✨

-## Introduction to the Periodic Table
+## Introduction to the Periodic Table 🎉
 The periodic table is a tabular arrangement of chemical elements, organized by **atomic number** (the number of protons in the nucleus), **electron configuration** (the distribution of electrons in atomic orbitals), and recurring **chemical properties** (such as reactivity, valence, and metallic character).
 Elements are grouped into **periods** (horizontal rows, representing electron shells) and **groups** (vertical columns, sharing similar properties due to valence electrons).
 For example:
 - **Group 1 (Alkali Metals)**: Highly reactive, like Li (Lithium) and Na (Sodium).
 - **Group 18 (Noble Gases)**: Inert, like He (Helium) and Ne (Neon).